GGEMS/ggems/docs/Sphinx/v1.0/source/processes_cuts.rst

 Compton scattering
 ------------------

-The Geant4 model extracted for the Compton scattering model is the 'G4KleinNishinaCompton' standard model.
-It is the fastest way to simulate this process.
+The Geant4 model extracted is the 'G4KleinNishinaCompton' standard model.
+It is the fastest algorithm to simulate this process.
 Compton scattering is activated for all the navigators, or for a specific navigator.

 .. code-block:: python

   processes_manager.add_process('Compton', 'gamma', 'all')

-In the previous line, Compton is activated for all the navigators.
+In the previous line, Compton scattering is activated for all the navigators.

 .. code-block:: python

   processes_manager.add_process('Compton', 'gamma', 'my_phantom')

-In the previous line, Compton is activated only for the navigator named 'my_phantom'
+In the previous line, Compton scattering is activated only for a navigator named 'my_phantom'.

 Photoelectric effect
 --------------------

-The Geant4 model extracted for the Photoelectric effect model is the 'G4PhotoElectricEffect' standard model using the Sandia table.
+The Geant4 model extracted is the 'G4PhotoElectricEffect' standard model using Sandia tables.
 Photoelectric effect is activated for all the navigators, or for a specific navigator.

 .. code-block:: python

   processes_manager.add_process('Photoelectric', 'gamma', 'all')

-In the previous line, Photoelectric is activated for all the navigators.
+In the previous line, Photoelectric effect is activated for all the navigators.

 .. code-block:: python

   processes_manager.add_process('Photoelectric', 'gamma', 'my_phantom')

-In the previous line, Photoelectric is activated only for the navigator named 'my_phantom'
+In the previous line, Photoelectric effect is activated only for a navigator named 'my_phantom'

 Rayleigh scattering
 -------------------

-The Geant4 model extracted for the Rayleigh scattering model is the 'G4LivermoreRayleighModel' livermore model.
+The Geant4 model extracted is the 'G4LivermoreRayleighModel' livermore model.
 Rayleigh scattering is activated for all the navigators, or for a specific navigator.

 .. code-block:: python

   processes_manager.add_process('Rayleigh', 'gamma', 'all')

-In the previous line, Rayleigh is activated for all the navigators.
+In the previous line, Rayleigh scattering is activated for all the navigators.

 .. code-block:: python

   processes_manager.add_process('Rayleigh', 'gamma', 'my_phantom')

-In the previous line, Rayleigh is activated only for the navigator named 'my_phantom'
+In the previous line, Rayleigh scattering is activated only for a navigator named 'my_phantom'

 Process parameters building
 ---------------------------

-The cross-sections are computing during the initialization step.
+The cross-sections are computed during the GGEMS initialization step.
 The parameters used for the cross-sections building can be customized by the user, however it is recommanded to use the default parameters.
 The customizable parameters are:

   * Minimum energy of cross-section table
   * Maximum energy of cross-section table